-- 3.8 As required under Regulation 105 of the Conservation of Habitats and Species Regulations 2017 [See reference 21] (as amended), an assessment has been undertaken of the 'likely significant effects' of the plan.
+3.8 As required under Regulation 105 of the Conservation of Habitats and Species Regulations 2017 [See reference 25] (as amended), an assessment has been undertaken of the 'likely significant effects' of the plan.
 The assessment has been prepared in order to identify which policies or site allocations would be likely to have a significant effect on European sites.
-The screening assessment has been conducted without taking mitigation into account, in accordance with the 'People over Wind' judgment. - 3.9 Consideration was given to the potential for the development proposed to result in significant effects associated with: - Physical loss or damage to habitat. - Non-physical disturbance (noise, vibration and light pollution). - Non-toxic contamination. - Air pollution. - Recreational pressure. - Changes to hydrology, including water quantity and quality. - 3.10 This thematic/ impact category approach also allowed for consideration to be given to the cumulative effects of any site allocations rather than focussing exclusively on individual developments provided for by the plan. - 3.11 A risk-based approach involving the application of the precautionary principle was adopted in the assessment, such that a conclusion of 'no significant effect' was only reached where it was considered unlikely, based on current knowledge and the information available, that a development plan policy or site allocation would have a significant effect on the integrity of a European site.
+The screening assessment has been conducted without taking mitigation into account, in accordance with the 'People over Wind' judgment.

+3.9 If the potential for policies to have likely significant effects is identified, consideration would then be given to the potential for the development proposed to result in significant effects associated with:

+- Physical loss or damage to habitat.

+- Non-physical disturbance (noise, vibration and light pollution).

+- Non-toxic contamination.

+- Air pollution.

+- Recreational pressure.

+- Changes to hydrology, including water quantity and quality.

+3.10 This thematic/ impact category approach also allowed for consideration to be given to the cumulative effects of any site allocations rather than focussing exclusively on individual developments provided for by the plan.

+3.11 A risk-based approach involving the application of the precautionary principle was adopted in the assessment, such that a conclusion of 'no significant effect' would only be reached where it was considered unlikely, based on current knowledge and the information available, that a development plan policy or site allocation would have a significant effect on the integrity of a European site.